Step one: understanding disease

 Molecules as building blocks for new drugs

 Developing suitable molecules into drugs is a process that takes years and that spans from the test tube to testing on healthy test subjects and patients.
 During this process scientists regularly find that a substance that seemed promising at an early stage falls by the wayside later on, because it does not work as well on living organisms or because it causes side-effects.
 Better predictive testing is therefore necessary to indicate at an early stage whether a certain molecule will be effective as a medication for humans.
-Researchers in Leiden use advanced research methods for this, such as the organ-on-a-chip technology that was developed by the Leiden Academic Centre for Drug Research.
-Another method is to test drugs on model organisms such as the zebrafish.
 This provides an accurate prediction of the effectiveness of drugs.